I Know What You See: Power Side-Channel Attack on Convolutional Neural Network Accelerators: Discussion and Future Work

-\textbf{Future Work: } Our proposed attack algorithm is currently profiling the power consumption with images coming from the same sampling set.
+\textbf{Limitations and Future Work: } As mentioned in above subsections, the current proposed attacking algorithm only works for designs based on the line buffer (e.g., on FPGA or ASIC) and it cannot be directly applicable for GPU or TPUs.
+The attacks can also be defended by simple randomization techniques as discussed in the previous subsection.
+Thirdly, our proposed attack algorithm is currently profiling the power consumption with images coming from the same sampling set.
 They inherently resemble each other so that we can achieve high recognition accuracy with relatively low overhead.
-If the attackers target at images with multiple input channel or they are not able to get the input images with same distribution of attack target in the profiling phase, more data need to be enrolled to achieve acceptable results.
+On the other hand, the images adopted in the experiment are either quasi-binary (MNIST) or simple gray-scale images (mammographic pictures).
+If the attackers target at images with multiple input channel (e.g., color images) or they are not able to get the input images with same distribution of attack target in the profiling phase, more data need to be enrolled to achieve acceptable results.
 Thus, it is essential to handle the performance problem incurred by complex image recovery task and limited capability of obtaining data from similar distribution.
 We may resort to following techniques to tackle the problem: we can use PCA to compress the power feature vector and related pixel values to reduce the size of the pre-built power template and use SVM or random forest to choose candidates in actual attacks.
 We plan to incorporate them in our future work and validate our method on more complicated datasets, such as CIFAR-10 or even ImageNet.